paper-code1/VecchiaConditionalExtremes/README.md

-# Distributed Block Scaled Vecchia Approximation for Gaussian Processes (BSV-GP)
+# Distributed Scaled Block Vecchia Approximation for Gaussian Processes (SBV-GP)

-This repository contains the implementation of the Distributed Block Scaled Vecchia (BSV) method for large-scale Gaussian Process approximation.
+This repository contains the implementation of the Distributed Scaled Block Vecchia (SBV) method for large-scale Gaussian Process approximation.
 The code provides a highly efficient distributed implementation optimized for GPU acceleration that can handle massive datasets.

 ## Overview

-BSV-GP is a scalable method for approximating Gaussian Processes that:
+SBV-GP is a scalable method for approximating Gaussian Processes that:

 - Uses a block-based approach to partition data
 - Leverages GPU acceleration for covariance computations